-You could tell that the family ties were strong in this town – there were many kids running around playing and many sets of young parents.
-And of course in a town this size everyone helped each other.
+You could tell that the family ties of these Eastern Russian people were strong in this town – there were many kids running around playing and many sets of young parents.
+And of course, in a town this size everyone helped each other.

 The people of Lavrentiya Russia were eager to show us what they had to offer and that’s what I loved about them.
 They were also eager to capture our reactions as people swarmed around us asking for photos on their cell phones.

-As I walked around this town of rusted out containers it baffled me how people lived here, but they did, and they seemed like anyone else – happy families, laughing kids, and hearty people who took pride in their heritage.
+As I walked around this town of rusted-out containers it baffled me how people lived here, but they did, and they seemed like anyone else – happy families, laughing kids, and hearty people of Eastern Russia who took pride in their heritage.

 I’m always looking for places not affected by tourism on this globe.
-There are plenty of these places, yet they are hard to get to, much like Lavrentiya.
+There are plenty of these places, yet they are hard to get to, much like Lavrentya.